esposem/MifGenerator/README.md

  3. Then you will be asked what image do you want to insert and on which size

- 4. Enjoy the resulting mif file called TwoImages.mif
+ 4. Enjoy the resulting mif file called MultipleImages.mif